JetBrains/kotlin/libraries/tools/abi-validation/README.md

 ### Members

-A member of the class (i.e. a field or a method) is considered to be effectively public if all of the following conditions are met:
+A member of the class (i.e. a field or a method) is considered to be effectively public if all the following conditions are met:

  - it has public or protected JVM access (`ACC_PUBLIC` or `ACC_PROTECTED`)
  - it has one of the following visibilities in Kotlin: